Adoptionism: Adoptionism and high Christology

 Since the 1970s, these late datings for the development of a "high Christology" have been contested, and a majority of scholars argue that this "high Christology" existed already before the writings of Paul.
 (Note: Richard Bauckham argues that Paul was not so influential that he could have invented the central doctrine of Christianity.
 Before his active missionary work, there were already groups of Christians across the region.
 For example, a large group already existed in Rome even before Paul visited the place.
 The earliest centre of Christianity was the twelve apostles in Jerusalem.
 Paul himself consulted and sought guidance from the Christian leaders in Jerusalem (Galatians 2:1–2; Acts 9:26–28, 15:2).
 "What was common to the whole Christian movement derived from Jerusalem, not from Paul, and Paul himself derived the central message he preached from the Jerusalem apostles.")
 According to the "New Religionsgeschichtliche Schule", or the Early High Christology Club, which includes Martin Hengel, Larry Hurtado, N. T. Wright, and Richard Bauckham, this "incarnation Christology" or "high Christology" did not evolve over a longer time, but was a "big bang" of ideas which were already present at the start of Christianity, and took further shape in the first few decades of the church, as witnessed in the writings of Paul.
 (Note: Loke (2017): "The last group of theories can be called 'Explosion Theories' (one might also call this 'the Big-Bang theory of Christology'!).
 This proposes that highest Christology was the view of the primitive Palestinian Christian community.
 The recognition of Jesus as truly divine was not a significant development from the views of the primitive Palestine community; rather, it 'exploded' right at the beginning of Christianity.
 The proponents of the Explosion view would say that the highest Christology of the later New Testament writings (e.g. Gospel of John) and the creedal formulations of the early church fathers, with their explicit affirmations of the pre-existence and ontological divinity of Christ, are not so much a development in essence but a development in understanding and explication of what was already there at the beginning of the Christian movement.
 As Bauckham (2008a, x) memorably puts it, 'The earliest Christology was already the highest Christology.'
 Many proponents of this group of theories have been labelled together as 'the New Religionsgeschichtliche Schule' (Hurtado 2003, 11), and they include such eminent scholars as Richard Bauckham, Larry Hurtado, N. T. Wright and the late Martin Hengel.")
+Most scholars find Christ's pre-existence present within the Pauline letters.
 Some 'Early High Christology' proponents scholars argue that this "high Christology" may go back to Jesus himself.